 Letting go of control is not the same as losing control.

 Wanting control and having control are different.
 You can try to control everything, but that doesn’t mean you have control.
 People who have control don’t try to control everything.
 They know what they have control and what they don’t.
-They don’t waste their time worrying about things they don’t have or can’t have control.
+They don’t waste their time worrying about things they don’t have or can’t have control of.

 2. Let go of the small things first.

-If you have been trying to control every aspects of your life, it’s difficult to let go all at once.
+If you have been trying to control every aspect of your life, it’s difficult to let go all at once.
 Instead, it’s advisable to let go of one thing at a time.
 Start with the small things first.

 Rather than having everything in order, allow your desk to be messy once in a while.
 Rather than being in control of a group conversation and the one speaking all the time, allow other people to talk and just listen.
 Rather than sticking with the same routine every day, change it up a little and be spontaneous.